cloudflare/workers-sdk/packages/create-cloudflare/templates/chatgptPlugin/ts/README.md

 1. Install [wrangler](https://developers.cloudflare.com/workers/cli-wrangler/install-update), the Cloudflare Workers CLI
 2. Clone this project and install dependencies with `npm install`
 3. Run `wrangler login` to login to your Cloudflare account in wrangler
-4. Run `wrangler publish` to publish the plugin to Cloudflare Workers
+4. Run `wrangler deploy` to publish the plugin to Cloudflare Workers

 ## Usage